onlinecity/gatewayapi-docs/docs/rest.rst

 HTTP Basic Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-`HTTP Basic auth`_ must only be used with HTTPS connections (SSL encrypted), since the credentials is sent as base64 encoded plaintext.
+`HTTP Basic auth`_ must only be used with HTTPS connections (SSL encrypted), since the credentials are sent as base64 encoded plaintext.

 Support is built-in on most network frameworks, but it's also simple to do yourself.
-The credentials is sent as "Authorization: Basic ``basic-cookie``". basic-cookie is ``username ":" password`` which is then base64 encoded.
+The credentials are sent as "Authorization: Basic ``basic-cookie``". basic-cookie is ``username ":" password`` which is then base64 encoded.

 .. sourcecode:: http